kafka4beam/brod/README.md

 # Quick Demo

-Assuming kafka is running at `localhost:9092` and there is a topic named `bord-test`.
+Assuming kafka is running at `localhost:9092` and there is a topic named `brod-test`.

 Below code snippet is copied from Erlang shell with some non-important printouts trimmed.